tlivings/sopalin/README.md

 - `replyHeaders` - Response headers to return post error, while the server is still shutting down.
 Defaults to `{}`.
 - `shutdownTimeout` - Timeout option for Hapi.Server#stop.
 Defaults to `10000`.
-- `lastly` - A final callback for clean up.
-Accepted signature: `function(error)`.
+- `lastly(error)` - An optional final callback for clean up.
 Called after server shutdown.
+The default behavior is to `process.exit(1)`.

 ## Usage